Missouri Pair Allegedly Kidnapped Woman, Held Her Captive In Cage, Authorities Say

 Phelps allegedly also claimed Rainwater met a vehicle at the end of his driveway in the middle of the night and that was the last time he heard from her, according to court documents.

 None of Rainwater’s personal possessions were in the loft and it appeared “stripped,” investigators noted.

-In mid-September, the court documents state, an anonymous tipster sent the FBI office in Kansas City a photo of Rainwater partially nude and in a cage, and the agents contacted Dallas County law enforcement officials.
+In mid-September 2021, the court documents state, an anonymous tipster sent the FBI office in Kansas City a photo of Rainwater partially nude and in a cage, and the agents contacted Dallas County law enforcement officials.
 Deputies seized Phelps’ cell phone after taking him into custody and they allegedly discovered seven photos showing Rainwater restrained in the cage.

-The sheriff’s office then questioned a second man, 56-year-old Timothy L. Norton, in connection to Rainwater’s disappearance.
+The sheriff’s office then questioned a second man, then 56-year-old Timothy L. Norton, in connection to Rainwater’s disappearance.
 Court documents obtained by the Springfield News-Leader allege Norton told investigators Phelps asked for his help restraining Rainwater and that Norton went to his property and “did physically confine” the woman by “holding her down for a substantial period of time.”

 Norton told police officers that after Rainwater was dead, he and Phelps took her body outside and dismembered her.

 Prosecutors charged Phelps and Norton with kidnapping over the disappearance of Rainwater and in November, the Dallas County prosecutor filed first-degree murder charges against Phelps and Norton in Rainwater’s death.

 The cabin Phelps was living in before his arrest burned to the ground in October 2021.
 The Springfield Fire Department found two incendiary devices constructed from mortar tubes, coiled fuzes and balloons as well as a tripwire, WDAF-TV reported.